jxlwqq/awesome-laravel-admin/README.md

 ## Contribution

-If you made or found something that make Laravel-admin more awesome, please submit a PR and add it to the list.
+If you created or found something that make Laravel-admin more awesome, please submit a PR and add it to the list.
 Thank you guys.

 ## Table of Contents